 - Strike: The strike (or drop) refers to the contact your foot makes with the ground with each stride.
 If a shoe’s description notes a smooth or soft foot strike, heel strike, or heel drop, it’s probably suitable for walking, jogging, or both.

 - Overpronation: Overpronation is when your foot rolls inward as you run or walk.
 This puts significant pressure on your arches and foot ligaments, which can be extremely painful and cause mobility issues.
+Choosing a good running shoe or walking shoe can help prevent overpronation and potential foot injuries.

 - Shock: Shock is the impact of fitness walking and running on your feet, ankles, knees, and hips.
 A shoe designed for shock absorption will reduce the impact on your body, helping to minimize discomfort and prevent injuries.